ravikanthmarri/PlaySports/README.md

 I have used thirdparty library "SDWebImage" to load images.

-I have used MVC architecture to develope the App.
+I have used MVC architecture to develop the App.

 I have developed one screen in Code and another screen in StoryBoard to demonstarte.